swsnu/swppfall2022-team3/docs/final-report/team3_final_report.md

 - postcondition: The corresponding account is created.
 - exceptions
   - The email already exists in user database.
-  - The authentication mail is sent, but the user doesn’t check it in time.
+  - The authentication mail is sent, but the user does not check it in time.
   - The password is not strong.
 - acceptance tests
   - (1)